pymo/tecra-500-hdd-adapter/README.md

 (BTW, the laptop side's connector seems to be KEL 8901-050-177S-A)

 I have provided the PCB design for both Through-hole and SMT versions in the `pcb/` folder.
 You can use the Gerber file to order PCBs from your selected PCB factory.
 Choose the version (Through-hole vs. SMT) based on the connector type you have bought.
 The SMT soldering would be more difficult by hand, a hotair station is recommended.
-The PCB is designed using LCEDA (an online PCB drawing tool), I'll pulicize the LCEDA project when it is stable.
+The PCB is designed using LCEDA (an online PCB drawing tool), you can modify it from [here](https://oshwhub.com/chen_xin_ming/toshiba-laptop-hdd-connector).

 I've also included a 3d-printed HDD caddy design.
 The stl file is at the `3d_print/` folder.
 The 3d model is designed using Tinkercad.
 You can remix it [here](https://www.tinkercad.com/things/9fCpsQH187o-toshiba-tecra-510cdt-hdd-caddy) if you want.
 Print using PETG for better heat resistance, because HDD becomes hot when operating.